 We will mention later who is behind and there is a bit more to say.

-iBuumerang is based on Houston Texas (unlike the majority of the MLMs which are located in Utah, as I mentioned in another review).
+iBuumerang is based in Houston Texas (unlike the majority of the MLMs which are located in Utah, as I mentioned in another review, about a company called Rain International).

 The entire system is supposed to be based on the following: